 You should log into your AACN account about 30 minutes before your exam is scheduled to begin.
 Once you are logged in, you will be guided through the check-in process.
 You will not be allowed to wear headphones, and you must ensure that your testing area is free from food, your cell phone and other electronic devices, notes, and reference materials.

-How the Cardiac Surgery Certification Exam is Scored
+How the CSC Exam is Scored

 The CSC exam is scored using the modified-Angoff method.
 This means that AACN panelists are given information such as test results and other panelists’ rating results to determine the cut score.
 The cut score is a raw number that is based on how the AACN panelists established the difficulty ratings for each question.